x

 Rising costs are forcing these businesses to downsize or move out of the Austin area.

-It's a party staple that's meant to be broken.
-Piñatas are a fun and colorful way to celebrate special occasions, especially here in Texas, but the stores that sell them are becoming harder and harder to find.
+AUSTIN, Texas — It's a party staple that's meant to be broken.
+Piñatas are a fun and colorful way to celebrate special occasions, especially here in Texas – but stores that sell them are becoming harder and harder to find.

 Cano saw the writing on the wall 12 years ago.
 She and her family relocated their East Austin business, Mr. Brincolin, to West Rundberg Lane and North Lamar Boulevard.

-Last week, another East Austin mainstay realized it was time to move, too.
+Last week, another East Austin mainstay realized it was time to move.
 Piñata Party Palace closed up shop after nearly 40 years.
-Owner Jorge Salazar says he got priced out of the neighborhood and is in search of a new location.
+Owner Jorge Salazar said he got priced out of the neighborhood and is in search of a new location.

-Back in 2018, KVUE Daybreak visited the location that once proudly served Austin.
+Back in 2018, KVUE Daybreak visited the store that once proudly served Austin.

-While it’s sad these places are no longer in the same old recognizable locations, they're intent on making sure they carry on those traditions elsewhere.
+While it’s sad these places are no longer in their same old recognizable locations, the owners are intent on making sure they carry on the tradition elsewhere.

 These owners say they want to encourage Austinites to shop local and support small businesses, which is the only way they can survive.